malachi-iot/estdlib/README.md

 to designate maximum buffer size.
 Additionally, this designation may be 0 in which case the string is unbounded, just like a classic C string.
 Has the same memory footprint as a pointer.

+### estd::layer2::const_string

+Since layer2::basic_string maps so well to a classic C string, we have a const_string to assist in interacting with string literals.
+As one may expect, its const nature limits many of its activities but still a useful construct.

 ### estd::layer3::basic_string